I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-was being intense I was like a concierge of the winnipeg international airport but anyways I ended up taking over the company from him I just undercut his contracts and so there was actually at the winnipeg international airport I was making so much money
+I was being intense — I was like a concierge of the Winnipeg International Airport.
+But anyways, I ended up taking over the company from him.
+I just undercut his contracts.
+So, at the Winnipeg International Airport, I was making **so much money**.

 Sam Parr

-that's an easy leap right bag boy to taking like it's like you just walk in his office and you're like hey guy move they're working for me now
+**That's an easy leap, right?** Bag boy to taking...
+It's like you just walk into his office and you're like, "Hey, guy, move — they're working for me now."

 Haralabos Voulgaris